HouQiming/ama/doc/api_node.md

 	//`template` is parsed by the non-scoped statement parser, but it's created as N_SCOPED_STATEMENT
 	//the standalone `#` is for things like `# define`
 	keywords_statement: 'return typedef using throw raise goto #pragma # #define #undef #if #ifdef #ifndef #elif #else #endif #line break continue template package',
-	keywords_operator_escape: 'case operator auto in of as const volatile',
+	keywords_operator_escape: 'static virtual final case operator auto in of as const volatile',
 	keywords_numerical_qualifier: 'unsigned signed long short',
 	///////////
 	//codegen